-government official noted, the international community have been numbed into silence.
-Donors have to some extent reverted to the pattern of behaviour prevalent at the time of the last SCA.
+Since Tokyo, the fracturing of the peace process and the southern backlash against international actors149 appears to have had a sobering effect on donors.
+The mood has shifted.
+As one ex-government official noted, the international community has been "numbed into silence."
+Donors have, to some extent, reverted to the pattern of behavior prevalent at the time of the last SCA.
 The fact that the government has not come out in support of donors in response to attacks on them by nationalist politicians and the press, leaves them feeling exposed.
-This in turn encourages risk averse, and self-policing forms of behaviour.
+This, in turn, encourages risk averse and selfpolicing forms of behavior.
 The radical position has not altogether died, but it has become more muted.
 The Donor Working Group continues to play a role in keeping debates about conflict sensitivity alive.
-But there is now more scepticism about the potential for financial (dis)incentives to influence the behaviour of political actors.
-And in some cases donors are reassessing their position in the country, feeling that the current constellation of political forces, precludes any positive role for them in either development or peacebuilding terms.
+But there is now more scepticism about the potential for financial (dis)incentives to influence the behavior of political actors.
+In some cases, donors are reassessing their position in the country, feeling that the current constellation of political forces precludes any positive role for them in either development or peacebuilding terms.